What is Invoice Factoring?

 Triumph Business Capital specializes in invoice factoring for trucking and freight companies.
 The trucking industry utilizes invoice factoring more than any other industry.

 Triumph Business Capital offers additional incentives like a fuel card program, insurance, and equipment financing.
-The company also offers invoice factoring to staffing, oil, gas, manufacturing, telecommunications, and service businesses.
+The company also offers invoice factoring to businesses in the staffing, oil, gas, manufacturing, telecommunications, and service sectors.

 Triumph’s discount rates range from 1% to 4%, and it offers a 100% advance rate with no reserves.
 It offers both recourse and non-recourse financing.

-In some cases, it’s possible to receive same-day funding.
+In some cases, it’s possible to receive same day business loans.
 Complete the online application or call Triumph Business Capital to apply.

 RTS Financial